 I remember looking for a new rental in 2013, and it was 100% clear to me that Craigslist was the way to do it.
 Yeah, it was awful to use and hard to search, but pretty much everything was on there, so if you wanted to find a place, that’s where you went.

 Today, that’s no longer the case.
 Because of the well-publicized issues with the platform, most landlords have abandoned Craigslist, and so there are now very few listings on there.
 And if you’re looking at one of the few that are there – BE CAREFUL.
-There are far too many stories of renters getting ripped off, unfortunately.
+Rental scams are common and there are far too many stories of renters getting ripped off, unfortunately.

 2. Yard Signs are Back.
 Not joking – Yard Signs.

 So, what’s replaced Craigslist?
-Well, here at Dwellsy, we’re working to fill that gap, but before we came along, landlords were increasingly using yard signs, window signs and other local signage to advertise availability.
+Well, here at Dwellsy, we’re working to fill that gap for online apartment search, but before we came along, landlords were increasingly using yard signs, window signs and other local signage to advertise availability.
 It’s like 1972 all over again!

 What does this mean for the renter searching for a new place?
 Sorry to be the one to tell you, but it probably makes sense to go to the neighborhoods you’re looking in, walk the streets and look for signs in windows and in front of properties.
 Or use Dwellsy, but again, we might be biased :).